-7 clear signs that your business should outsource management of your packaging
+Seven clear signs that your business should outsource the management of your packaging

-If any of the above sounds familiar, then the chances are your business would benefit from implementing a vendor managed inventory (VMI) for your packaging.
+If any of this sounds familiar, then the chances are that your business would benefit from implementing a vendor-managed inventory (VMI) for your packaging.

-In fact, there are seven tell-tale signs that your business could see a significant improvement in performance and efficiency (and usually costs) from using a managed inventory service.
-This guides highlights these signs, helping you to decide if such a service could be implemented at your warehouse, and is right for your business.
+Seven tell-tale signs show that your business could significantly improve performance and efficiency (and usually costs) by using a managed inventory service.
+This guide highlights these signs, helping you to decide if you should implement a service of this type at your warehouse.

 What is a VMI?